nasa/prog_models/sphinx_config/getting_started.rst

 1. Subclass Method
 ********************
-The first method for creating a new prog_model is by creating a new subclass of one of the base model classes.
-The base model classes are described below:
+The first method for creating a new prog_model is by creating a new subclass of :class:`prog_models.PrognosticsModel`. :class:`prog_models.PrognosticsModel` is described below:

 .. autoclass:: prog_models.PrognosticsModel